hellosign/logstash-reindexer/README.md

     * [Restarting from an unsafe stop](#restarting-from-an-unsafe-stop)

 ## Requirements and Cautions
-* This framework is written in Ruby, and works best with version 2.1.0 or newer.
+* This framework is written in Ruby, and works best with version 2.2.0 or newer.
+    * This requirement comes from the `redis` gem, needed as part of `resque`.
+If your redis version is not 4.x, you can use an earlier version of the redis gem that works with Ruby 2.1.0.
 * For operational reasons, it's better to perform your reindexing on a separate cluster from your production load.
 * You will need a Redis server to act as a work-queue.
 This uses [`resque`](https://github.com/resque/resque).
     * If you are already using a redis server for your logstash work, this is safe to reuse.